Steven L. Small

-Steven L. Small is the Ashbel Smith Professor of Neuroscience at the University of Texas at Dallas, Professor of Neurology at the University of Texas Southwestern Medical Center, and Professor Emeritus of Neurology and Psychology at The University of Chicago.
-His scientific research has focused on cognitive neurology and neuroscience, with particular emphasis on the neurobiology of language.
+Steven L. Small is an American neuroscientist and physician who serves as the Ashbel Smith Professor of Neuroscience at the University of Texas at Dallas, a professor of neurology at the University of Texas Southwestern Medical Center, and professor emeritus of neurology and psychology at the University of Chicago.
+His research focuses on cognitive neuroscience, with an emphasis on the neuroscience of language.

 Biography

-Small was born in Flushing in the borough of Queens, New York City.

-He obtained an A.B. in mathematics from Dartmouth College in 1976, and then a Doctor of Philosophy (Ph.D.) from the University of Maryland in computer science in 1980.
-He traveled to the Université de Paris VIII as a Fulbright Scholar to teach as a lecturer in artificial intelligence.
+Small was born in Flushing, Queens, New York City.
+He earned his A.B. in mathematics from Dartmouth College in 1976 and his Ph.D. in computer science from the University of Maryland in 1980.
+He traveled as a Fulbright scholar at Paris 8 University to give lectures in artificial intelligence.

-In 1981, he became assistant professor of computer science and psychology at the University of Rochester.
-In 1983, he enrolled in medical school there, remaining an adjunct assistant professor of computer science while earning his medical degree (M.D.).
-Following graduation from medical school in 1987, he moved to the University of Pittsburgh as adjunct assistant professor of intelligent systems while completing a postdoctoral residency in neurology.
+In 1981, he started as an assistant professor of computer science and psychology at the University of Rochester.
+In 1983, he enrolled at the University of Rochester School of Medicine and Dentistry, remaining an adjunct professor while earning his M.D..
+After graduating, he moved to the University of Pittsburgh as an adjunct assistant professor of intelligent systems while completing a residency in neurology.